angular-community/angular-community/README.md

 1. **Clean language only.** Inappropriate and offensive language is strictly forbidden.

+1. **Only Angular Roles posted in #job-board.** Keep job postings relevant to the Angular Community.
+Job postings must indicate a form of payment.
+Job postings that do not include compensation must explicitly indicate that they do not do so.
+Resume postings are not allowed because they scroll out of view too quickly and lead to duplicate posts.

 1. **Follow the [Discord Terms of Service][discord-tos].**

 1. **@Staff and @Moderator always have the final decision.** Use a direct